loomnetwork/loom-sdk-documentation/docs/karma.md

 the karma contact on the DAppChain.
 You can define an Oracle in the genesis file.
 If you don't you can still call the karma method `UpdateOracle` to create an initial Oracle.
 It is possible to initialise the karma contract with a list of karma sources.
-It you do this, you can also allocate a list of users to have allocated amounts of these sources.
+If you do this, you can also allocate a list of users to have allocated amounts of these sources.
 ```json
         {